 - Master of Information and Data Science

-Master’s degrees in data science programs usually entail about 35 credits and can be completed in two to three years on a part- or full-time basis.
+Data science master’s programs usually involve about 35 credits and can be completed in two to three years on a part- or full-time basis.

-Online graduate data science degrees are also typically 30 to 40 credits in length but offer more flexible options and may be accessed from anywhere in the world.
-Traditional online graduate data science programs are usually completed in a year and a half.
-For students who study part-time, online graduate data science programs are generally completed in a little under three years.
+Online data science master’s degrees are also typically 30 to 40 credits in length but offer more flexible options and may be accessed from anywhere in the world.
+Traditional online programs are usually completed in a year and a half.
+For students who study part-time, online options are generally completed in a little under three years.
 Accelerated online graduate data science programs can be completed in 12 months.

-Graduate certificate in data science and related areas are also available to students, and take from one year to a year and a half to complete a 12 to 18 credit program.
-Employers who are looking for data scientists with master’s degrees, however, do not always accept certificates.
+Graduate certificates in data science and related areas are also available, and take from one year to a year and a half to complete (12 to 18 credits).

 Core Coursework, Internship and Immersion Experience

-In a master’s-level data science degree program, a student will usually take courses such as:
+In a master’s-level data science degree program, a student will usually take courses covering: